TEST Paragraph

 On Oct.
 3, 2023, the Federal Acquisition Regulatory Council issued a proposed rule on cyberthreat and incident reporting and information sharing aimed at implementing Executive Order 14028, Improving the Nation’s Cybersecurity.

 The FAR’s attempt to standardize and enhance cybersecurity comes at the same time as the U.S. Department of Defense prepares to update its Cybersecurity Maturity Model Certification program, which will assess defense contractors’ compliance and implementation of cybersecurity requirements.
-The CMMC proposed rule arrived at the Office of Information and Regulatory Affairs on July 28 and may be released imminently.
 The CMMC proposed rule was published on Dec.
 26, 2023.

 On Feb.
 26, ABC joined the U.S. Chamber of Commerce and eight other groups in submitting comments on the proposed rule.
 The organizations called for more clarity (e.g., definitions), expressed concerns about costs and asked questions regarding capacity and other process and organizational issues.
 The comments urged flexible implementation of CMMC program requirements.

-ABC will continue to provide resources for complying with federal cybersecurity requirements, including a July 25 webinar on the CMMC available in the ABC Academy and a Cybersecurity Resources Guide.
+ABC will continue to provide resources for complying with federal cybersecurity requirements, including webinars that took place on CMMC on July 25 and Sept.
+25 available in the ABC Academy and a Cybersecurity Resources Guide.

 Joint Employer